Rakancito/multilang_system/README.md

 # Modifications for add or remove countrys:

+- For change DEFAULT LANGUAGE you need change in length.h DEFAULT_LANGUAGE = 1 for your number language or other.

 If you want add or remove a country you need:

 Search in Client PythonApplicationModule.cpp and InstanceBaseEffect.cpp :